-Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess,or other pyogenic infection, diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency,hypertension, osteoporosis, and myasthenia gravis.
+Steroids should be used with caution in nonspecific ulcerative colitis, if there is a probability of impending perforation, abscess,or other pyogenic infection, diverticulitis, fresh intestinal anastomoses, active or latent peptic ulcer, renal insufficiency,hypertension, osteoporosis and myasthenia gravis.
+Signs of peritoneal irritation following gastrointestinal perforation in patients receiving large doses of corticosteroids may be minimal or absent.
 Fat embolism has been reported as a possible complication of hypercortisonism.

 When large doses are given, some authorities advise that corticosteroids be taken with meals and antacids taken between meals to help to prevent peptic ulcer.